 We receive many more applications than we are able to fund, which often leads to good proposals being refused.

 Decisions about grants in the Northern Ireland programme are made by a Northern Ireland committee consisting of trustees, staff, and co-opted members selected on the basis of experience/expertise.
+Recommendations from this committee are then scrutinised, with final decisions authorised by JRCT’s board of trustees.

 Please note that JRCT aspires to be an anti-racist organisation and this means that we are committed to supporting our grantees in pursuing similar goals.
 As part of your application, we would like to know what being anti-racist means to your organisation, and what help you might need to develop this aspect of your working practice or understanding.